prpole/dissertation/chapter2/main.md

 > SUN MAN: Then am I truly your brother.
-Life-Maker am I, tilling the soil in the sweat of my brow from the beginning of time, planting all manner of good seeds for the harvest.[@london_acorn_1916 45]
+Life-Maker am I, tilling the soil in the sweat of my brow from the beginning of time, planting all manner of good seeds for the harvest.[@london_acorn-planter:_1916 45]

 The first commonality the two assert is identification with the mastery of fire---which for London, as we have seen, is a symbol of human species-being, and thus is tantamount to establishing the human as an identity.
-Immediately on the heels of this affirmed humanity comes their shared commitment to spreading more life.
+Immediately following this affirmed humanity comes their shared commitment to spreading more life.
 This commitment relies, however, on surpassing the bellicose nature embodied by the War Chief.
 Once surpassed, a new era of humanity is promised:
-"Lo, the New Day Dawns, / The day of brotherhood, / The day when all men / Shall be kind to all men, / And all men shall be sowers of life."[@london_acorn_1916 81].
+"Lo, the New Day Dawns, / The day of brotherhood, / The day when all men / Shall be kind to all men, / And all men shall be sowers of life."[@london_acorn-planter:_1916 81].
 London envisions a swords-into-ploughshares moment that will encompass the entire species and transform the planet into a densely cultivated tangle of life.